Safe School Community

 Respectful Behaviours within the School Community

-Craigieburn Secondary College respectful behaviours within the school community policy, training and roll-out is under development for 2023.
+Craigieburn Secondary College respectful behaviours within the school community policy, training and rolled out.
 Everyone in the school community has a right to a safe and healthy learning environment and workplace.

 As schools adjust to returning to a normal school and learning environment, with health and safety measures that prevent the spread of COVID-19, it’s important that adults and students in school communities continue to treat each other with respect and kindness.